 I’ve made an attempt at an uplifting story from back in the day.
 Here’s 12 year old me with a song that (just realised) hadn’t been written then.

-It’s about football anyway.
-Our school football team was the worst football team you could imagine.
-Are you feeling uplifted yet?
-In our first year at big school, we didn’t win a single game, so, unsurprisingly, here we are in our second year 4-0 down in the first round of the under 13s Cumbria County Shield.
+Our team was the worst football team you could imagine.ย Are you feeling uplifted yet?
+In our first year at big school, we didn’t win a single game.
+So, unsurprisingly, here we are in our second year 4-0 down in the first round of the under 13s Cumbria County Shield.
 4-0 at half-time, pretty good for us.

 My Clyde, you may remember him from previous posts.